Quick overview of a Persian Cat Personality

 While these things will help, or at least I feel they do in our case.
 Your Persian cat will still get hairballs from time to time, just always make sure you are making your best effort to help your kitty control this.

-Additionally Persian cats are prone to kidney disease and some respiratory problems, mostly due to their face structure.
-While these things are of course troublesome they are manageable with good diet and regular vet check ups.
+Additionally, Persian cats are prone to kidney disease and some respiratory problems, mostly due to their face structure.
+While these things are of course troublesome they are manageable with a good diet and regular vet check ups.
 Make sure to have your Persian checked by a vet annually to ensure healthy respiratory and kidney functionality.
 Here are some examples of various health issues :

 - Breathing difficulty or loud breathing caused by their nostrils